Last Updated on

 As soon as you register any sign of tooth discolouration in your kid, it is suggested that you see your doctor.
 This is because, before you take any measure to treat tooth discolouration, it is important to establish the cause for the same and that only your doctor may be able to establish.

-It is important to follow good oral hygiene for your child and in any yellow, or any other kind of discolouration is observed, seek professional help.
+It is important to follow good oral hygiene for your child and if you observe any kind of discolouration, seek professional help at the earliest.